 8.4 Special patients detained in hospital for inquiries or assessment under the Criminal Procedure (Mentally Impaired Persons) Act 2003

+The information in this part should be read alongside the more detailed guidance provided in the Special Patients and Restricted Patients: Guidelines for Regional Forensic Mental Health Services (Ministry of Health 2017).

 There are three short-term special patient orders that can be made under the CP(MIP) Act.

 An accused person in custody may be detained in hospital as a special patient pursuant to an order made under section 38(2)(c) for the purpose of a psychiatric examination during any stage of a criminal proceeding.